isovalent/Jenkins-library/Readme.md

 - `ispr`: Return true if the job is triggered by a PR.
 - `setIfPr`: returns the given argument if it's a PR or not.
 Useful to set ENV variables. `Option=setIfPR("true", "false")`
+- `Status`: To set commit status in Github Pull Request.